 3. Good Afternoon (Labdien)

 Like good morning, you can use Labdien when greeting someone after noon.
-It is another word you will find in frequently used sentences by the locals and will come in handy if you memorize it, mainly pronunciation and the tone.
+It is another word you will find in frequently used sentences by the locals and will come in handy if you memorize it, mainly in pronunciation and tone.

-While learning a new term from an entirely new language like Latvian can seem quite challenging for people who speak English, these words are the easiest ones that will give a big headstart forward and help learn frequently and smoothly with only a small amount of effort.
+While learning a new term from an entirely new language like Latvian can seem quite challenging for people who speak English, these words are the easiest ones that will give a big headstart forward and help them learn frequently and smoothly with only a small amount of effort.

 4. Good Evening (Labvakar)

 Another greeting word that you need to know is Labvakar.
 Labvakar means good evening, and it works the same as the other words.
-It is one of the most important words as many functions and meetings occur during the evening, and what can be a better way than starting a conversation with a polite greeting.
+It is one of the most important words as many functions and meetings occur during the evening, and what can be a better way than starting a conversation with a polite greeting?